aoneillmark/Capstone/README.md

 and support have been instrumental to this research.
 Additionally, I would like to thank all members of Prof. Lunghi’s research group for their kindness, warmth, and openness.
 The optimised structure of the [VO(TPP)] cell and the hyperfine interaction tensor were provided by Valerio Briganti.
 I would like to thank Dr. Nikita Onizhuk for his expert guidance on PyCCE simulations.
 His advice on pulse sequence implementation and Monte Carlo bath sampling theory was instrumental in advancing this research.
-I am also grateful to my friends Aimee Liu and Eric Chiu for their insightful feedback and constructive criticism during the writing of this thesis.
 This work was supported by RIT (Research IT, Trinity College Dublin).
 Various calculations were performed on the Boyle cluster maintained by the Trinity Centre for High Performance Computing.
 This cluster was funded through grants from the European Research Council and Science Foundation Ireland.
 In the preparation of this research, I acknowledge the use of Large Language Models (GitHub Copilot etc.) for assistance in generating code related to data processing and plotting.